ENIGMA-git/ENIGMADiseaseWorkingGroupStats/README.md

 # ENIGMA Effect size and GLM script
-*Dmitry Isaev, Boris Gutman, Neda Jahanshad, Sinead Kelly*
+*Dmitry Isaev, Sinead Kelly, Boris Gutman, Neda Jahanshad*

-The script is intended at batch processing of multiple linear models, and the results can be carried on to meta-analysis stage.
+The script is intended for the batch processing of multiple linear models, and the results can easily be carried forward to meta-analysis with provided scripts.
 Each working group may configure its own set of linear models, depending on imaging metrics and covariates data it has.
-Imaging metrics could be: **average ROI values (FA, MD, etc.)** or **shape vertexwise values**.
+Imaging metrics could be: **average ROI values (FA, volume etc.) in a .csv file ** or **shape vertexwise values** listed as paths in a .csv file.
-Configuring script for average ROI values and shape vertexwise data is in a big way different, so below it is explained in 2 different paragraphs.
+The working group project leader is the one to configure the files and set up the models for the analysis.
+Project participants then simply name the appropriate analysis in the scripts before running.
+When running the scripts, internat connection is necessary.
+For project leaders setting up the configuration -- In this initial implementation, the configuring scripts for ROI values listed in a .csv and vertexwise data listed as file paths in the .csv need to be set up differently, so we explain each separately below.

 ### System requirements
 You need **R version 3.1.3** for running these scripts.
 Please install it yourself or ask administrator of your system to install it, before you start configuring and testing scripts.